-- Black: These are prohibited except in special circumstances and have not been used by Maersk Oil since 2005. - Red: These are environmentally hazardous and contain one or more components that, for example, accumulate in living organisms or degrade slowly.
-OSPAR recommendations dictate that the discharge of these chemicals must end by 1 January 2017.
-Since 2008, Maersk Oil has been phasing out red chemicals, using them only if safety, technological and environmental arguments demand.
-Discharges have decreased sharply since 2010. - Green: These contain environmentally acceptable components recorded on OSPAR's PLONOR list that 'Pose Little or No Risk' to the environment. - Yellow: These are chemicals not covered by the other classifications and can normally be discharged.
+- Black: Black chemicals contain one or more components registered in OSPAR's 'List of Chemicals for Priority Action'.
+The use of black chemicals is prohibited except in special circumstances.
+Maersk Oil has not used them since 2005 but has dispensation in 2015 to use black pipe dope in part of the casing in the drilling of a high-pressure, high-temperature exploration well - Red: These are environmentally hazardous and contain one or more components that, for example, accumulate in living organisms or degrade slowly.
+OSPAR recommendation is that the discharge of these chemicals must end by 1 January 2017.
+Since 2008, Maersk Oil has been phasing out red chemicals, using them only if safety, technological and environmental arguments require use.
+Discharges have decreased sharply since 2010 - Green: These contain environmentally acceptable components recorded on OSPAR's PLONOR list that 'pose little or no risk' to the environment.
+Chemicals included in OSPARs List of Substances / Preparations Used and Discharged Offshore Which are considered to Pose Little or no Risk to the Environment (PLONOR) or covered by REACH EC1907/2006 Annex IV or Annex V - Yellow: These are chemicals not covered by the other classifications, which either degrade slowly, are toxic or bioaccumulate.
+Yellow chemicals are subject to ranking and can normally be discharged